Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 • Salty, air-dried Louza ham

-• Varies types of cheeses: Kopanisti (a salty, tangy Mykonian cheese), Feta, Xynotyro (a sour cheese from Mykonos) and Gruyere (plain and with chilli)
+• Various types of cheeses: Kopanisti (a salty, tangy Mykonian cheese), Feta, Xynotyro (a sour cheese from Mykonos) and Gruyere (plain and with chilli)

-• Mostra is a typical appetizer of Paximadi (double-baked barley rusk) topped with tomato and Kopanisti cheese.
+• Mostra – a typical appetiser of Paximadi (double-baked barley rusk) topped with tomato and Kopanisti cheese.

 By the way, the Louza ham, Kopanisti cheese, sun-dried tomatoes and olives don’t require refrigeration (as in prior times, fridges didn’t exist).
 And the double-baking of the rusk means it can be eaten for months.